 Caballero Geisha 325,-

-Last year's Geisha lot from Marysabel and Moises was not as intense in flavour as it has shown in the past years.
-That is why this year Moises decided to keep every daily picking separate so that I could taste through all the lots and pick the best ones.
-Since the lots are still quite small due to the low amount of plants Moises and Marysabel have of the Geisha cultivar, the daily pickings could be anything from 50kg to a couple of hundred kilos.
+Although last year's Geisha lot from Marysabel and Moises was quite intense in flavour the 2019 took me by surprise when it arrived Norway.
+I tasted through many daily pickings during my visit in Marcala in March, but did not find the coffees to be very intense.
+However, when the coffees arrived Norway they showed a much more intense floral and tangerine note with delicate honey notes in the aftertaste.
+Last year Moises decided to keep every daily picking separate so that I could taste through all the lots and pick the best ones.
+Since the lots are quite small due to the low amount of plants Moises and Marysabel have of the Geisha cultivar, the daily pickings could be anything from 50kg to a couple of hundred kilos.
 What was interesting when I tasted the different lots was that we found that one picking from one particular part of the farms could taste very different and with lower intensity compared to a later picking from the same trees.
-The difference was astonishing and explains maybe why the Geisha we bought last year was less intense as it was a blend of all the pickings throughout the harvest.
-What this means is that the 2018 lot of Geisha that we have bought is tasting a lot more intense and sweet and is showcasing why in my opinion this is a truly unique Geisha coffee and among the best Geisha coffees available in the world today.
+That is why we decided to continue with this separation practice also in 2019 and I managed to select what I though was the very best of their Geisha lots.

 Marysabel Caballero & Moises Herrera

 Around 1500 masl under shade trees.

 Ripe cherries are hand picked by local pickers.
 The pickers are paid extra to sort ripe cherries from the unripe while they are picking.
 Sorting is done by simply putting the cherries in separate bags.
 After de-pulping the mucilage is removed with the use of a penagos aqua pulper.
 Then the parchment is fermented for 12 hours before it is washed using african washing techniques which helps sorting floaters and undeveloped beans from the denser and more developed coffee.
 After washing, the beans are soaked for about 12 hours in running clean water.
 Then the coffee gets dried slowly on raised beds covered with shade nets.